ldv-klever/klever/docs/deploy_openstack.rst

 -----------------

 For :ref:`klever_base_image` you can execute actions *show*, *create* and *remove*.
-The normal workflow for :ref:`klever_base_image` is ":menuselection:`create --> remove`":
+The common workflow for :ref:`klever_base_image` is :menuselection:`create --> remove`, e.g.:

 .. parsed-literal::

-    $ :term:`$KLEVER_SRC`/deploys/bin/deploy-openstack --ssh-rsa-private-key-file :term:`$SSH_RSA_PRIVATE_KEY_FILE` create "Klever base image"
+    $ klever-deploy-openstack --ssh-rsa-private-key-file :term:`$SSH_RSA_PRIVATE_KEY_FILE` create "Klever base image"

-It is not necessary to *remove* :ref:`klever_base_image` ever for allowing one to understand what images running OpenStack instances are based on.
 Unless specified, name *Klever Base* is used for new :ref:`klever_base_image`.
-If there is already an image with such the name it will be renamed by adding suffix *deprecated* (indeed, this is done recursively with using ordinal numbers of images in addition, so, no images will be lost and there will not be any duplicates).
+If there is already an image with such the name it will be renamed automatically by adding suffix *deprecated* (indeed, this is done recursively with using ordinal numbers of images in addition, so, no images will be lost and there will be no duplicates).

 .. _klever_dev_inst: